 2. Nearshore software development outsourcing is gaining traction.

-According to the Clutch report, more than one-fifth of small businesses say that in 2022, they plan to turn to a nearshore partner for outsourcing services.
+According to the Clutch report, more than one-fifth of small businesses say that in 2022, they plan to turn to a nearshore software development partner for outsourcing services.
 This is a recognition of the many benefits nearshore providers offer, such as:

 - Cost savings